Pocklington's Mill (Heckington Mill)

 The ground floor has a shop and a fascinating museum.
 You climb stairs to the first floor, or meal floor, where grain is blended to create animal feed.
 The second floor is the stone floor, where three sets of grinding stones sit.
 Above is the lower bin floor where grain is cleaned and above that is the upper bin floor for storing grain.
 Atop this is the dust floor where the pulley that operates the sack hoist is kept.

-Heckington is [probably] the only place in the world to have had windmills with 4, 5, 6 and 8 sails.
+Heckington is [probably] the only place in the world to have had windmills with four, five, six and eight sails.
 Pocklington's Mill was built with five sails and later rebuilt with eight, while Mowbray's Mill on Sleaford Road (now a ruin) was built with four sails and later rebuilt with six.

 Each of the eight sails is 34 feet long (10.4m) and has 24 shutters.
 Each shutter is bolted to the arms of an iron cross mounted on a windshaft.
 Halfway along the windshaft is the main drive wheel, which is 8ft (2.4m) in diameter.
 At the top of the shaft is a brake wheel with 80 teeth.